 for some polynomial $\mathcal{P} \in \R[t]$ and some constant $0 \leq b < \frac{1}{2}$, then $\Sigma_1 \cap \Sigma_2 \neq \emptyset$. \end{thm} In the following, $F$-stationary means stationary with respect to Gaussian area:

 \begin{thm}[Corollary C.4 in \cite{CCMS}] If $V, V'$ are $F$-stationary varifolds, then supp $V \cap$ supp $V' \neq \emptyset$. \end{thm}

 In the first statment above properness enters because for self shrinkers in $\R^m$ it guarantees polynomial volume growth by the result of Ding and Xin \cite{DX}.
-The issue though is that there are cases where the the universal cover of a bounded (and hence polynomial volume growth) surface, such as surfaces of genus greater than 2, has exponential volume growth, so it is not obvious that the first statement can be applied in the lift to the boundary components.
+The issue though is that there are cases where the universal cover of a bounded (and hence polynomial volume growth) surface, such as surfaces of genus greater than 2, has exponential volume growth, so it is not obvious that the first statement can be applied in the lift to the boundary components.
 This is a purely topological phenemonon in fact and hence the volume growth theorem of Ding and Xin couldn't pass to the universal cover.
-In fact, the boundary components could be stable for the same reason; in general it is known that the spectrum of the Laplacian (and imaginably more general elliptic operators, such as Jacobi operators) may decrease upon lifting to universal cover, unless the fundamental group is amenable: see Brooks \cite{Brooks} (the author thanks R. Unger for bringing this paper to his attention).
-This was a detail overlooked in \cite{MW1} (particularly claim 2.1) which can be fixed as above by lifting a perturbation by eigenfunction of the Jacobi operator to the universal cover -- note this will also give a strictly positive distance between the two self shrinkers found in the argument of that paper because the shrinkers in question are compact. $ $
+In fact, the boundary components could be stable for the same reason; in general it is known that the spectrum of the Laplacian (and imaginably more general elliptic operators, such as Jacobi operators) may decrease upon lifting to universal cover, unless the fundamental group is amenable: see Brooks \cite{Brooks} -- the author thanks R. Unger for bringing this paper to his attention.
+We point out here this was a detail overlooked in \cite{MW1} (particularly claim 2.1) which can be fixed in that argument by lifting a perturbation by eigenfunction of the Jacobi operator to the universal cover. $ $

-Now there are cases that stable minimal surfaces can be classified irrespective of volume growth in more general ambient manifolds than $\R^{m}$ which one might hope circumvent this issue (for instance in positive scalar curvature), but to the author's knowledge the best result that applies seems to just be that a stable minimal surface in the lifted Gaussian metric must be locally quadratic in a quantitative sense, see \cite{CM4}.
+Now there are cases that stable minimal surfaces can be classified irrespective of volume growth in more general ambient manifolds than $\R^{m}$ which one might hope circumvent this issue, for instance in positive scalar curvature, but to the author's knowledge the best result that applies seems to just be that a stable minimal surface in the lifted Gaussian metric must be locally quadratic in a quantitative sense, see \cite{CM4}.
 This doesn't imply stronger results certainly can't be true for the lifted Gaussian metric, of course. $ $